MOSEK/Mosek.go/doc/source/mosek.rst

      Index of the first column in the rectangular piece.
 ``lastj int32``
      Index of the last column plus one in the rectangular piece.
+``numnz int32``
+    Number of non-zero elements in the rectangular piece of the linear constraint matrix.

 Obtains the number non-zeros in a rectangular piece of :math:`A`, i.e. the number